reactivemarbles/DynamicData/README.md

 ### Want to know more?
 I could go on endlessly but this is not the place for full documentation.
 I promise this will come but for now I suggest downloading my WPF sample app (links above)  as I intend it to be a 'living document' and I promise it will be continually maintained.

-Also if you following me on Twitter you will find out when new samples or blog posts have been updated
+Also if you following me on Twitter you will find out when new samples or blog posts have been updated.

+Additionally if you have read up to here and not starred it then why not?
+Ha.
+A star may make me be more responsive to any requests or queries.

 ### Before you sign off, tell me a little more about the changeset?